 Jigmat couture is a venture which works on the revival of Ladakh’s traditional attire taking reference from the old clothes.
 It was opened in Leh on August 5, 2010.
 Both of us are in designing and have passed out from NIFT Mohali.
 As for me, I have 10 years experience as I worked with many MNC’s and also as a freelance designer.
 My wife has worked with Reebok Company and got an experience of 5 years.

 We returned home with a thought of doing something new in Ladakh and discovered that wool is the best resources in Ladakh through which we can do something.
 Since the wool textile locally known as Snambu is woven in two weaves as Tanglok and Gyalok only and has not been improved further.
-To create a signature costume we designed the local wool textile in varieties of weave, color combination, texture and design keeping the real essence of weaving process intact.
+To create a signature costume we designed the local wool textile in varieties of weave, color combination, texture and design keeping the real essence of the weaving process intact.

-It took two years to research about the local wool textile, collecting resources, knowing market, and pitching the target audience etc. Thus, we started the traditional costume of Ladakh with an exquisite range of bridal wear collection and embellished accessories.
+It took two years to research about the local wool textile, collecting resources, knowing the market, and pitching the target audience etc. Thus, we started the traditional costume of Ladakh with an exquisite range of bridal wear collection and embellished accessories.

-We designed the attire with the blend of western and traditional design.
+We designed the attire with a blend of western and traditional design.
 The main motive is to revive our culture ensuring not to over-modify it which will cause harmful for our costume identity in the long term.

 Q. In a society where fashion designing was a new word, how people respond to it in the beginning?
 What kind of challenges do you face while starting this unique kind of venture in Ladakh?